xiangivyli/data-science-portfolio/ESG analysis for Pfizer (Linear Regression)/README.md

 <a id = "ch3"></a>
 ## Chapter 3 Biopharmaceutical Company
-The chapter is to achieve the first objective - identify Pfizer's position in the pharmaceutical industry.
+The chapter is to achieve the first objective - identify Pfizer's position in the biopharmaceutical industry.

-1. Using SIC Code of 2834 or 2836 to narrow down the range of companies (SIC Code 2843 - Pharmaceutical, SIC Code 2836 Biological Products).
+1. Use SIC Code of 2834 or 2836 to narrow down the range of companies (SIC Code 2843 - Pharmaceutical, SIC Code 2836 - Biological Products).
-2. Identify the analysis variables
+2. Identify metrics
     - name
     - year
     - country or territory of domicile